Dear Manufacturer Technical and Invoice Contacts,

 In addition to such utilization adjustments, states are also required to update utilization based on agreed-upon rebate dispute resolutions and adjustments.
 If a manufacturer has reached agreement on an adjustment and/or dispute with a state and that agreement isn’t reflected in DDR by the due date of the next quarterly data transmission from the state, the manufacturer may contact the state to confirm that the adjusted data has been reported to CMS.

 Since the CMS State Drug Utilization Data File is being used, in part, to determine the branded prescription drug fee, if the data are understated or overstated, then the fee could also be understated or overstated.
-CMS encourages labelers to contact states, giving priority to significant disparities in utilization to help ensure accuracy in the calculation of the annual fee.
+CMS encourages manufacturers to contact states, giving priority to significant disparities in utilization to help ensure accuracy in the calculation of the annual fee.
 For additional information, please refer to Manufacturer Release No’s 89 & 92 or the Branded Prescription Drug Fee Program webpage.

 Note: We have sent this information to the Manufacturers’ Technical and Invoice Contacts for the Medicaid Drug Rebate Program (MDRP).
 If you are not your company’s contact for the branded prescription drug fee (BPD) program, please forward to your company’s BPD contact, and be aware that he/she may need your assistance using/interpreting the rebate data being used for the annual sales fee to more effectively evaluate whether disputes are warranted, and how to present the data in such instances.